StephenHwang/MEMO/README.md

 ### Index Creation
 TBD

-### Query
+### Querying k-mer membership and conservation
-Once you have created your indexes, specify your length-k, genomic region, and th etotal number of genomes in your genome (inclusive of pivot) to query k-mer membership `-m` or k-mer conservation.
+Once you have created your indexes, specify your length-k, genomic region, and th etotal number of genomes in your genome (inclusive of pivot) to k-mer conservation or  query k-mer membership `-m`.

 MEMO membership query:
 ```sh